aaraar/meesterproef-1920/README.md

 > `dbo:Jackie dbo:hasSibling dbo:Annete`

 ### What does Strvct do in all of this
-Strvct is an application that uses RDF and OWL to represent the vocabulary of a client so they can add NLP features to their products such as semantic search functionality.
+Strvct is an application that uses RDF and OWL to represent the data of a client as structured vocabulary, so they can add NLP features to their products such as semantic search functionality.
 The application allows clients to fill in their own data and link their data in a clear and easy to understand visualization.
-However, at this point the largest part of Strvct consists of a backend in which wallscope creates the links themselves after a client has send their data in their own format.
+However, at this point the largest part of Strvct consists of a backend in which wallscope creates the links themselves after a client has sent their data in their own format.

 ### Our goal
-Our goal in this is to prototype or atleast conceptualize frontend visualizations for a client so that they can understand what relations exist between which datapoints.
+Our goal in this is to prototype or at least conceptualize frontend visualizations for a client so that they can understand what relations exist between which data points.
 If possible, the way clients enter their data into Strvct and link their data should be taken into account while creating these prototypes.

 ### Planning